andrewcooke/choochoo/docs/getting-started.md

     > ch2 diary

 which will display today's entry.
-To quite the diary, type `alt-Q`.
+To quit the diary, type `alt-Q`.
 To quit without saving changes, type `alt-X`.

 ### Going Deeper